 Early Signs of a Baby with Brain Damage

 When a baby endures complications during labor and delivery or doctors diagnose or suspect a birth defect, parents fear the baby is brain damage.
-Unless the injuries are readily apparent, the pediatrician typically tells the parents that it is too soon to know if a newborn is brain-damaged.
+Unless the injuries are readily apparent, the pediatrician typically tells the parents that it is too soon to know if a newborn - or even toddler - is brain-damaged.
+You rarely see an early definitive diagnosis of brain damage in babies because a brain injury is difficult to detect at such a young age.

 We can't tell you what the odds are that your infant has suffered brain damage at birth (or in utero).
 But we can help you better understand the early signs of brain damage so you can know better understand what you and your baby are facing.
 More likely than not, with information you gain on this website and elsewhere, you will know whether your child has a brain injury long before a doctor ever confirms your hypothesis.